NThomTNg/TicTacToe/README.md

 # TicTacToe

-Enkelt tic tac toe spill med bruk av Javascript
+A easy game of tic tac toe using Javascript